1. CAN Driver

 DESCRIPTION:

 Registers CAN devices in structure can_bus to /dev namespace with path bus_path.
-The path may follow standard /dev/canX naming or it can be a different name selected by the user/BSP.
+The path may follow standard /dev/canX naming, or it can be a different name selected by the user/BSP.
 Structure can_bus represents one CAN device and is defined as:

 struct can_bus {